 Photos using Raynox DCR-250 Super Macro Lens

 Below photos were taken from an old Canon SX10 IS camera with a DCR-250 Macro Filter.
 This is the first camera in Canon Bridge camera series and more than 5 years old.
-Also it has ccd sensor with slow inbuilt lens.
-Still you can get photos like these when you use this amazing macro filter.
+Also, it has a CCD sensor with a slow inbuilt lens.
+Still, you can get photos like these when you use this amazing macro filter.

-- 90–105 mm macro lenses for taking photos of insects, flowers etc from close distance.
+- 90–105 mm macro lenses for taking photos of insects, flowers etc from a close distance.

-- 150–200 mm lenses for same task as above but when you need additional distance.
+- 150–200 mm lenses for the same task as above but when you need additional distance.

 When you mount a real macro lens on a good DSLR camera you can create a photo to fill a large frame from a small postage stamp.
 No point of adding all technical details about these but one common thing is these lenses can be quite expensive when you compare with Super Macro Filter.
-Lets look at few popular Macro Lenses in market.
+Let’s look at a few popular Macro Lenses in the market.

 - Canon EF 50mm f/2.5 Compact Macro Lens : Current price is around $400.

-First of all you can’t mount a heavy interchangeable lens on your bridge camera.
+First of all, you can’t mount a heavy interchangeable lens on your bridge camera.
 So unless you have a DSLR then these are not for you.
-Also you can see the cost is way over for someone who search for low cost Macro setup.
-This is why Raynox dcr-250 super macro lens is a great option for bridge camera users as well as cheaper option for DSLR camera users.
+Also, you can see the cost is way over for someone who searches for low-cost Macro setup.
+This is why Raynox dcr-250 super macro lens is a great option for bridge camera users as well as a cheaper option for DSLR camera users.